 Set an export value for all the checkboxes of true.

 Create a single non-exclusive PDF checkbox.

-Set an export value of
+Set an export value of true.

 To place an image attachment on your PDF, simply add a placeholder Acrobat form field.